 Read more …

 I work from a psychodynamic perspective, based on the principle that problems and distress in the present may be related to early experiences.
-Whether your problems are identifiable, or confusing, counselling can help you deal with emotions that are difficult to understand, giving you fresh insight into your life and work in order to find the best way forward.
+Whether your problems are identifiable, or confusing, psychotherapy can help you deal with emotions that are difficult to understand, giving you fresh insight into your life and work in order to find the best way forward.

 Clouds come floating into my life, no longer to carry rain or usher storm, but to add colour to my sunset sky.